Get insider access

 Volume 3.67 in³ (60.10 cm³)

 The Apple AirPods Pro 2nd Gen's carrying case is great.
 It has the same plastic design and finish as the previous generation.
 It supports MagSafe charging and has a lanyard loop if you want to attach it to something.
-It's also certified IPX4 for resistance against water splashes and has a U1 chip that lets you easily find the case if you lose it using the 'Find My' app.
-The original version of this case uses a Lightning port, but Apple offers a carrying case with a USB-C port.
+It's also certified IPX4 for resistance against dust and water splashes and has a U1 chip that lets you easily find the case if you lose it using the 'Find My' app.
+The original version of this case uses a Lightning port, but Apple offers a carrying case with a USB-C port, which has an updated IP54 certification.

 8.0